Resources

 When you think about marketing your mobile app, it’s a general tendency that your mind jumps straight to lead generation and user acquisition strategies that focus on attracting new users.

-But mobile marketing isn’t just about acquiring new users but it’s also about retaining them.
+But mobile marketing isn’t just about acquiring new users, it’s also about retaining them.
 In fact, retention is more important than acquisition.

 Acquisition vs Retention